Hull4Progress/Computing-for-Food-Security/Detailed-Course-Overview.md

 # Computing for Food Security -- Course Overview

-The course is organized into 4 main sections:
+The course is organized into 5 sections:
+1. Course introducgtion and overview
-1. Food production and consumption, world-wide
+1. Food production and consumption, food insecurity, world-wide
 1. Forecasting agricultural productivity: Micro and Macro
 1. Agriculture and Climate Change
 1. Climate Smart Agriculture